jonrad/docker-diary/packages/console/README.md

 #### New Project No Dockerfile
 ```
 cd /your/project/directory
-docker-diary ubuntu # Change ubuntu to your favorite base image
+docker-diary --image ubuntu # Change ubuntu to your favorite base image
 ```

 #### Existing Dockerfile